 At the same time, the developed part of the world is inexorably growing, and at the same time, the needs and rates of pollution of natural water sources (rivers, lakes, etc.) are growing.

-The first blow is the irrational use of valuable water resources by every inhabitant of the Earth.
+is the irrational use of valuable water resources by every inhabitant of the Earth.
 What we take for granted is actually on the verge of a global crisis and already more than 3,000,000,000 people are directly facing a shortage of fresh water.

-The second blow is the pollution of reservoirs as a result of urbanization.
+is the pollution of reservoirs as a result of urbanization.
 This is the dumping of industrial waste into reservoirs, poor sanitation, lack of high-quality treatment facilities.

-The third blow is corruption.
+is corruption.
 Untimely reaction, decision-making is not for the benefit of those in need, but solely in the interests of large capital.
 All this (more often in a complex) only intensifies the crisis and brings the environmental problem closer to the point of no return.